iorchard/burrito_docs/source/operation/upgrade_from_1.4.x.rst

                         --image 192.168.21.110:5000/ceph/ceph:v18.2.1 \
                         adopt --style legacy --name osd.6

-Wait a minute while all adoption is done by cephadm.
+Wait a minute while all adoptions are done by cephadm.

 Check all mon, mgr, and osd daemons are running.
 Never proceed if there is a problem with this check.::